 If you’re just looking to improve your sales and marketing processes, and you’re happy with the software you’re using for things like accounting and human resources, then you probably just need a new CRM system.

-On the other hand, if you’re looking to overhaul all of the software your business is using, then you should consider investing a new ERP system.
+On the other hand, if you’re looking to overhaul all of the software your business is using, or you’re in a period of growth, then you should consider investing in a new ERP system.

-But say you find an ERP system that’s almost perfect.
-It checks all of the boxes… except when it comes to the CRM components.
+But when you do reach that point, what if you happen to find an ERP system that’s almost perfect, save for one glaring problem?
+It checks all of the boxes … except when it comes to the CRM components.

 Don’t worry—these days, it’s easier than ever to integrate a CRM system with your ERP system.
 And if you’re looking at standalone CRM systems, chances are you’ve been checking out Salesforce.

-Microsoft in particular is integrating Salesforce with more of its offerings, including Skype for Business, OneNote and Windows 10.
+Microsoft in particular has integrated Salesforce with many of its offerings, including Skype for Business, OneNote and Windows 10.
 Salesforce also offers a deep knowledge base, allowing developers to work with its API in order to perform custom integrations with major ERP platforms like SAP and Oracle.